Faculty Grievance Procedures

 The purpose of these regulations is to establish University procedures by means of which Tenured/Tenure Track faculty members can seek redress of their grievances.
-A grievant must be a faculty member of New York University when he or she initiates the appellate grievance procedure under B, infra.
+A grievant must be a faculty member of New York University when the grievant initiates the appellate grievance procedure under B, infra.

 A. Faculty Grievances, General